Matrakçı Nasuh

 Nasuh bin Karagöz bin Abdullah el-Visokavi el-Bosnavî, commonly known as Matrakçı Nasuh (/tr/; Matrakčija Nasuh Visočak) for his competence in the combat sport of Matrak which was invented by himself, (also known as Nasuh el-Silâhî, Nasuh the Swordsman, because of his talent with weapons; 1480 – c.
 1564) was a 16th-century Ottoman Bosnian statesman of the Ottoman Empire, polymath, mathematician, philosopher, teacher, historian, geographer, cartographer, swordmaster, navigator, inventor, painter, farmer, and miniaturist.

-He was brought to Istanbul after being recruited by Ottoman scouts in Rumelia.
+He was brought to Constantinople after being recruited by Ottoman scouts in Rumelia.
 He was then educated, served several Ottoman sultans, and became a teacher at Enderun School.